 But the point is, don’t let conventional advice that doesn’t work well for you stop you from becoming the great connector you are meant to be.
 Become unconventional.
 Experiment to figure out what works for you.

 It's a big, wonderful world out there.
-Venture out and connect.
+Don't cordon yourself off; go out and connect.
 The rewards are great.